bnjnrthrp/CS5001-Final-Project/README.md

 The final consideration is to figure out how to import these programs into Excel 365 so that it can be used organically by Excel.
 The current challenge for the typical user is working through how to run the program assuming they are not familiar with the command prompt, etc. Having this embedded into an excel file so that we can import the source file, run this program, and then also run the following Excel VBA scripts to finish post-processing would make it a much more sustainable program by reducing input points by the user.

 ## Final Reflection
-Write at least a paragraph about your experience in this course.
-What did you learn?
-What do you need to do to learn more?
-Key takeaways? etc.

 This course has been an amazing experience in building robust software and has shown me the path to go from amateur code-writer towards a professional software engineer.
 My greatest struggle was creating products that could stand the test of time and be flexible enough to handle inputs from left-field without breaking, and the push for standardization, readable code, and outside-the-box thinking has been enlightening.
 I particularly enjoyed the group meetings and the guided learning that happened in this, as it gave me a chance to take a peek at how other people write code for the same problem.
 This different perspective often showed me a better or more efficient way to solve a problem and was just as valuable of a learning experience.

 I need to stay consistent in breaking down problems into smaller pieces to avoid creating a giant "main", and to continue working with github to align with professional standards.
 I also hope to continue working with the command prompt as I go deeper into the computer rather than interfacing with the GUI intermediaries.